 - (i) a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of fixed assets. - b) The Company has physically verified the fixed assets at reasonable intervals, there were no material discrepancy during the physical verification of fixed assets. - c)According to the information and explanations given by the management, the title deeds of immoveable properties, included in property, plant and equipment are held in the name of the Company. - (ii) The management has conducted physical verification of inventory at reasonable intervals during the year and no material discrepancies were noticed on physical verification. - (iii) The Company has not granted any loan to a company covered in the register maintained under section 189 of the Companies Act, 2013.
 Accordingly, provisions of, clause 3(iii) (a), (b) and (c) of the Order are not applicable to the Company. - (iv) We are informed that the company has not granted any loans or provided any guarantees, or given any security or made any investments requiring compliance with provisions of section 185 and 186 of the Companies Act.
 Accordingly, provisions of clause 3(iv) are not applicable to the Company. - (v) The Company has not accepted any deposits from the public in terms of directive issued by Reserve Bank of India and provision of section 73 to 76 of the Companies Act, 2013. - (vi) To the best of our knowledge and as explained, the central government has not prescribed the maintenance of cost records under sub-section (1) of section 148 of the Companies Act 2013. - (vii) As per information and explanations given to us, the company is generally regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, goods and service tax, cess and other statutory dues with the appropriate authorities.
-As informed to us there are no outstanding statutory dues in arrears as at the last day of the financial year concerned for a period of more than six months from the date they became payable. - (viii) In our opinion and according to information and explanation given by the management, the Company has not defaulted in repayment of dues to Bank.
-The Company did not have any outstanding dues in respect of financial institutions and debenture holders during the year. - (ix) The Company has not raised any moneys by way of initial public offer or further public offer and term loan during the year. - (x) Based upon the audit procedures and information and explanations given by the management, we report that no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit.
+As informed to us there are no outstanding statutory dues in arrears as at the last day of the financial year concerned for a period of more than six months from the date they became payable. - There are no dues as on the balance sheet date in respect of income-tax, goods and service tax, sales-tax, service-tax, duty of customs, duty of excise, value added tax and cess which have not been deposited on account of any dispute. - (viii) The Company does not have any borrowings from banks, financial institutions, the government or debenture holders as on the date of Balance Sheet.
+Therefore requirements under clause 3(viii) are not applicable to the Company. - (ix) The Company has not raised any moneys by way of initial public offer or further public offer and term loan during the year.